Marine fuel management: MFM main functional areas

-Operational Performance
+Operational performance

 Operational performance includes those functional areas that impact the actual performance of a vessel or fleet.
 It includes fuel monitoring, inventory control, accounting, and engine throttle management.

-Fuel Monitoring
+Fuel monitoring

 Many marine vessels do not provide a way for captain and crew to measure and monitor fuel usage while underway.
+This is often a key difference from land-based fleets where a telematic control unit is a standard part of a vehicle tracking system, providing data through telemetry.
 An optimum system onboard would include the ability to instantaneously monitor fuel burn rates from the wheelhouse.
 Individual engine and generator burn rates would be included, as well as fuel tank levels.
 This proactive monitoring would allow the crew to make decisions that positively impact fuel burn rates and efficiency.

-Inventory Control
+Inventory control

-Fuel tanks need to have sensors installed that continuously monitor levels as fuel is taken onboard and burned by engines and generators.
+Sensors are installed in fuel tanks to continuously monitor levels as fuel is taken onboard and burned by engines and generators.
 Periodically measuring tank levels using traditional manual methods is not accurate enough or timely, given the volumes of fuel that a marine engine can consume.
-Flow meters or gauges should be installed on transfer lines where fuel is taken onboard or off-loaded.
+Flow meters or gauges are installed on transfer lines where fuel is taken onboard or off-loaded to enable track and trace capabilities.

 Accounting

 In some parts of the world, fuel theft is an ongoing concern.
 Consequently, the accurate measurement of fuel taken on board coupled with the fuel actually consumed by engines and generators, is an important part of MFM.
-Flow meters should be installed in all fuel transfer lines so accurate fueling data can be captured.
-This data can then be compared with burn rates to determine whether fuel is being transferred off the vessel secretively.
+Flow meters are installed in all fuel transfer lines so accurate fueling data can be captured.
+This data can then be compared with burn rates to determine whether fuel is being transferred off the vessel secretively, which is a key function of asset tracking.

 Beyond fuel theft, many governmental jurisdictions require that all fuel spill incidents be recorded and reported to the local authorities.
 For example, the Marine Department of the Government of Hong Kong has specific guidelines for responding to accidental marine fuel spills which reflect international requirements as promulgated by MARPOL, the International Convention for the Prevention of Pollution From Ships.

 Additionally, accounting for fuel usage at various points along a voyage provides the ability to tie fuel burn and its associated costs to shipping or container rates.
 For example, understanding how a vessel burns fuel on certain parts of a voyage, allows the more accurate bidding of container rates so profit margins stay healthy.
 Consequently, varying shipping rates based on documented fuel usage rates can allow a shipper to bid more aggressively.

 A modern marine fuel management system would help in monitoring fuel usage, fuel transfer bunkering events and could be configured to sound an audible alarm when refilling fuel tanks might lead to a spill.